 What Should an SLA Include?

-Each software development service level agreement must contain specific criteria to provide contract participants with a clear understanding of their rights and responsibilities.
-Let’s check each critical component that is an indispensable part of an SLA.
+Each service contract must contain specific criteria to provide contract participants with a clear understanding of their rights and responsibilities.

 Introduction and Purpose

-This section provides an agreement overview, stating the reasons why an SLA for software development was created and what objectives parties try to achieve by signing it.
-It also defines the relationship between the software development vendor and its client.
-Moreover, this section outlines the purpose of the contract, which helps decide on the service expectations, attainable performance levels, and the mutual responsibilities of both parties.
+This section provides an agreement overview, stating the reasons why an SLA in software engineering was created and what objectives parties try to achieve by signing it.
+It also defines the relationship between a software development vendor and its client.
+Moreover, this section outlines the purpose of a contract, which helps decide on service expectations, attainable performance levels, and mutual responsibilities of both parties.

 Service Description

-This part of a software development SLA contains a detailed description of each necessary service in the custom software development process, as well as its scope, and some reasonable exclusions.
+This part of a contract contains a detailed description of each necessary service in the custom software development process, as well as its scope, and some reasonable exclusions.
 In this section, parties also indicate the expected service levels.
 For that, they can define uptime guarantees, response times, and resolution times.

 Service Performance

-When it comes to the overview of service performance in an SLA for software development, the agreement specifies the metrics used to measure the performance of the services provided.
+When it comes to the overview of service performance, an agreement specifies the metrics used to measure the performance of the services provided.
 Those may include but are not limited to uptime/downtime, response times, and resolution times.
-This agreement section also establishes the performance standards against which service performance will be measured.
+This agreement section also establishes the performance standards against which the service performance will be measured.

 Roles and Responsibilities